You have no items in your shopping cart.

 The advance that Pellevé has made over older systems such as Themage is that the tightening results can be achieved without the searing temperatures used back in the day.
 According to Carissa McCormack, the denaturation takes place at about 41°C (10 years ago the accepted wisdom was that 65 degrees were required)

 For me, this was mostly comfortable.
-Carissa moved the tip of a "wand" over my face with a firm, but not deep pressure.
+During the Pellevé treatment, Carissa moved the tip of a "wand" over my face with a firm, but not deep pressure.
 She seemed to be passing several times over the same spot before moving on.
-By the third pass, I could feel things getting very warm and by the end of the nearly hour long session I felt as if I’d been sitting in the sun a bit too long.
-But there was no ouch factor and although I looked a little flushed I was good to go.
+By the third pass, I could feel things getting very warm and by the end of the nearly hour-long session I felt as if I’d been sitting in the sun a bit too long.
+But there was no ouch factor and although I looked a little flushed, I was good to go.

-I am not supposed to see any results for about three months by which time new collagen should be formed.
+I am not supposed to see any results from the Pellevé skin tighetning for about three months, by which time new collagen should be formed.
 However, there is certainly some immediate gratification in that my skin feels very much firmer and really looks plumper – more so than I would get from microcurrent or LED.
-The effects are supposed to be fairly long lasting – ie about 18 months.
-The reason for its effectiveness appears to be that it is not the same as stimulating collagen to fill in superficial scars or wrinkles, but a deeper shift in tissue volumes, leading to what one fairly technical paper described as "a remodeling of the entire soft tissue envelope.”
+The effects are supposed to be fairly long lasting – about 18 months.
+The reason for Pellevé's effectiveness appears to be that it is not the same as stimulating collagen to fill in superficial scars or wrinkles, but a deeper shift in tissue volumes, leading to what one fairly technical paper described as "a remodeling of the entire soft tissue envelope.”

-The effects of heating collagen have been known for many years and, based on all the reading I have done, I am fairly confident that I am going to see real results.
+The effects of heating collagen have been known for many years and, based on all the reading I have done, I am fairly confident that I am going to see real results from my Pellevé treatment.
 The only slightly disquietening thing is that one researcher points out that the "long-term biologic fate of these shrunken tissues is still a matter of debate”.

-Read on for session number two and then here for the final outcome
+Read on for Pellevé session number two and then here for the final Pellevé outcome